MakieOrg/Makie.jl/docs/src/interaction.md

-# Interaction
+# Observables & Interaction

 Interaction and animations in Makie are handled using [`Observables.jl`](https://juliagizmos.github.io/Observables.jl/stable/).
+`Observable`s are called `Node`s in Makie for historical reasons and the two terms are used interchangeably.
-An `Observable`, or `Node` in Makie, is a container object whose stored value you can update interactively.
+An `Observable` is a container object whose stored value you can update interactively.
-You can create functions that are executed whenever certain observables change.
+You can create functions that are executed whenever an observable changes.
+You can also create observables whose values are updated whenever other observables change.
 This way you can easily build dynamic and interactive visualizations.

 On this page you will learn how the `Node`s pipeline and the event-based interaction system work.